paintparty/fireworks/integrations/vscode/extension/README.md

 ## Live Coding

-### Overview
+### Usage Overview
-Fire `Fireworks: Live Code`.
+Run the command `Fireworks: Live Code`.

-Extension will analyze project roots in workspace and present you with a list of projects eligible projects.
+The extension will analyze project roots in workspace and present you with a list of projects eligible projects.
 Pick one.

-Extension will analyze the project's build file, and present you with a list of eligible profiles to choose from.
+Then, the extension analyzes the project's build file, and present you with a list of eligible profiles to choose from.

+You then choose between starting the process in an integrated terminal, or in your preferred external terminal.
+(You can set a default for this going forward with `Fireworks: Set Terminal Location`).

 A build process and file watcher starts running in terminal.

-User saves a file, all the `?` forms will re-run and fresh results paint inline.
+On each file save (in an active editor), all the `?` forms will re-run and fresh results paint inline.

 `Fireworks: Live Code (Stop/Restart)` will reuse same project pick.

+For more info on how this works, and using with/without a REPL connection, see [this section](#how-it-works)

+#### Pro Tips:

+ - Use `File: Toggle Auto Save`.
+This command is built into VSCode.
+Depending on what you are working on, `Auto Save` may or may not be appropriate.
+If it suites your project, this is highly recommended as it takes the Live Code experience to a whole other level.
+You can easily tweak the `Auto Save Delay` with `Fireworks: Set Auto-Save Delay`.

+ - Customize the color of the inline results with `Fireworks: Set Inline Results Color`.

+ - Customize the opacity of the background and foreground, as well as the offset gap, of the inline results with corresponding commands.

+ - Set the theme of the Fireworks terminal output with `Fireworks: Edit or Create a Printing Options config.edn`
 <br>

 ### Clojure Projects